lavanyayangala/lavanyayangala/README.md

   #### (https://github.com/lavanyayangala/ccbpcodeswebpartone)

 2. In the recent days we have created a web page along with my team as a part of innovation camp.
  ->  In order to have a look you can go to <a href="https://sriram5-coder.github.io/RISE_/index.html">Rise Team Website</a>

-2. And as a part of Internship at ExposysDataLabs done a project regarding Diabetes Prediction Using Machine Learning.
+3. And as a part of Internship at ExposysDataLabs done a project regarding Diabetes Prediction Using Machine Learning.
 -> to check it you can go to <a href="https://www.youtube.com/watch?v=9FZV0JCA0MA&ab_channel=lavanyayangala">youtube</a>

-3.As part of my learnings i am pretty comfortable with
+4.As part of my learnings i am pretty comfortable with

-Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.net.
+Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.NET,Javascript,Angular,Xamarin,(learning according to requirements).

 - 🔭 I’m currently working on my skills.
 - 📫 Part of <a href="https://github.com/EddieHubCommunity">EddieHubcommunity 🙋</a>
 - 🌱 I’m currently learning ...
-Angular, ASP .NET CORE
+Python.
 - 👯 I’m looking to collaborate on ...GITHUB,LINKEDIN,YOUTUBE.
 - 🤔 I’m looking for help with ...LEARNING
 - 💬 Ask me about ...DATASCIENCE,WEB DEV RELATED QUERIES..